-The ADS7818 contains an on-board 2.5V reference, resulting in a 0V to 5V input range on the analog input.
+The ADS7834 contains an onboard 2.5V reference, resulting in a 0V to 2.5V input range on the analog input.
 The specification table gives the various specifications for the internal reference.
 This reference can be used to supply a small amount of source current to an external load, but the load should be static.
-Due to the internal $10k\Omega$ resistor, a dynamic load will cause variations in the reference voltage, and will dramatically affect the conversion result.
+Due to the internal 10k Ω resistor, a dynamic load will cause variations in the reference voltage, and will dramatically affect the conversion result.
 Note that even a static load will reduce the internal reference voltage seen at the buffer input.
-The amount of reduction depends on the load and the actual value of the internal " $10k\Omega$ " resistor.
-The value of this resistor can vary by $\pm 30\%$.
+The amount of reduction depends on the load and the actual value of the internal "10k Ω " resistor.
+The value of this resistor can vary by ±30%.

 FIGURE 1.
-Basic Operation of the ADS7818.
+Basic Operation of the ADS7834.

-The V{REF} pin should be bypassed with a 0.1μF capacitor placed as close as possible to the ADS7818 package.
-In addition, a 2.2 μF tantalum capacitor should be used in parallel with the ceramic capacitor.
-Placement of this capacitor is not as critical.
+The V{REF} pin should be bypassed with a 0.1μF capacitor placed as close as possible to the ADS7834 package.
+In addition, a 2.2μF tantalum capacitor should be used in parallel with the ceramic capacitor.
+Placement of this capacitor, while not critical to performance, should be placed as close to the package as possible.